DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "Perfect timing, Saki, Ashlan."

-Kay took out communication device, and the destination of his call was 17th floor, where Saki and Ashlan were.
+Kai took out communication device, and the destination of his call was 17th floor, where Saki and Ashlan were.

 [As for our withdrawal.
 If it turns out impossible to beat Vanessa, we should cut of power in the whole building?
 With that demons will become confused and we can use it to escape.
 Is that ok?"

 [Yeah, I'll signal you.]

-So at Kay's signal, both turned off power in entire building.
+So at Kai's signal, both turned off power in entire building.

 "At first I intended to escape."

 "...I see now."

-Vanessa instantly understood Kay's plan.
+Vanessa instantly understood Kai's plan.
 Why would he choose a cover of darkness -
 Humans are the only one that lack magic power.
 Thanks to that there is no way to pinpoint his location.
-Then how about Kay?
+Then how about Kai?
 Dark Empress Vanessa magic was glittering, illuminating her position.

 "With me being only one visible in this darkness, do you intent to sneak attack on me?"

 Then how about wiping away the darkness with her flame flowers?
-But that would be already late, Kay was already on the move and his sword is going to reach Vanessa before that.
+But that would be already late, Kai was already on the move and his sword is going to reach Vanessa before that.

 "...Regrettable."

 She laughed with scorn at darkness.
 Succubus's claw pointed in the middle where faint light was shining.
-There was light of Code Holder, but it was faint and Kay's figure couldn't be seen.
+There was light of Code Holder, but it was faint and Kai's figure couldn't be seen.
 In this darkness Sid's sword was like creating dawn horizon.
 It was standing out too much.
-Trail of light showed Kay's movements.
+Trail of light showed Kai's movements.

 "There you're!
 You're done!"